-Treatment is any topical antifungal drug.
+Treatment of tinea versicolor is any topical antifungal drug.
 Examples include selenium sulfide shampoo 2.5% (in 10-min applications daily for 1 wk or 24-h applications weekly for 1 mo); topical azoles (eg, ketoconazole 2% daily for 2 wk); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% for 1 to 2 wk.

 Hypopigmentation from tinea versicolor is reversible in months to years after the yeast has cleared.

 Recurrence is almost universal after treatment because the causative organism is a normal skin inhabitant.
 Fastidious hygiene, regular use of pyrithione zinc soap, or once-monthly use of topical antifungal therapy lowers the likelihood of recurrence.

 Although tinea versicolor can occur in immunosuppressed patients, most affected patients are healthy.

 The disorder is frequently diagnosed in the summer, but mainly because hypopigmented lesions become more obvious against tanned skin.